 Dolphin Cruise & Hole in the Rock

 When visiting the North region of New Zealand, a cruise in the Bay of Islands appears as a must-do.
-There are different tour operators offering tours in the bay in various styles: big motor boat, sailing, kayaking, jet boat… Click here to have a look*.
+There are different tour operators offering tours in the bay in various styles: big motor boats, sailing, kayaking, jet boat… Click here to have a look*.

 But we had no choice in the end.
 Indeed, as we left Auckland in the morning and options during the winter season are restricted, we could only make it on time to Paihia to board the Great Sights afternoon cruise*.